jtarchie/site/written/resume/index.md

 - [Saber Consulting](https://saber.consulting/) Coach Denver, CO Dec.
 2022 -
   Present

-  - Provided expert advice to multiple businesses, formulating strategies for software engineering and technical product management.
-  - Conducted meetings with clients to understand and analyze their business goals and align recommendations to their overarching strategy.
-Conveyed challenges and opportunities in a clear and concise way, adapting the message to each client’s specific technical literacy.
+  - Provided expert advice to help clients convert their legacy CAD models to Jupyter Notebooks to ensure the ability to use new tooling and share documents.
+  - Conducted one-on-one with clients to provide insight on improving their technical knowledge to level up their careers.

 - [Move, Inc.](https://www.move.com) Senior Staff Engineer Denver, CO Sep.
   2021 - Apr.
 2023

-  - Directed and supervised a group of 8 engineers in the creation and execution of user journey enhancements throughout the Realtor suite of websites, employing advanced NestJS, GraphQL, AWS Neptune Graph, and Typescript technologies to deliver outstanding results.
+  - Supervised a group of 8+ engineers in the creation and execution of user journey enhancements throughout the Realtor suite of websites, employing advanced NestJS, GraphQL, AWS Neptune Graph, and Typescript technologies to enhance multi-site user experience.
-  - Coordinated with stakeholders such as Front-End Development and Mobile (iOS & Android) teams, as well as the Director of Engineering for Personalization Enablement to develop and implement quarterly project objectives, prioritize functionalities, set technical standards, and guarantee seamless integration across Realtor websites.
+  - Coordinated with stakeholders such as Front-End Development and Mobile (iOS & Android) teams and the Director of Engineering for Personalization Enablement to develop and implement quarterly project objectives, prioritize functionalities, set technical standards, and guarantee seamless integration across Realtor websites.
-  - Thoroughly assessed and defined technical requirements, to design a system architecture optimized for speed and scalability, with clarity on time, cost and impact.
+  - Pioneering a practical testing framework, I ensured the optimal utilization of AWS Lambda at Edge, enabling faster developer feedback loops by allowing local emulation.
-  - Led the successful scaling of a critical application to handle over 150,000 requests per minute, implementing advanced load balancing strategies and successfully reducing infrastructure expenses by 10% while diminishing failure rate by 45%.
+  - Successfully leading the scaling of a critical application, I implemented advanced load balancing strategies, resulting in its capability to handle over 150,000 requests per minute.
+This initiative reduced infrastructure expenses by 10% and significantly decreased the failure rate by 45%.
-  - Identified and achieved the strategic termination of outdated applications and coordinated with internal teams, saving the company $600k a year on infrastructure costs.
+  - Identified and achieved the strategic termination of outdated applications and coordinated with internal teams, saving the company $600k annually on infrastructure costs.
-  - Facilitated technical meetings to discuss new features, decompose user stories into actionable tasks, and provide accurate estimations, ensuring the successful delivery of the project within the defined timeline.
-  - Imparted valuable technical knowledge and direction to individual team members through consistent collaboration and weekly one-on-one sessions.
-    Offered invaluable career advice and mentorship, fostering the professional development of team members.
-  - Constantly pursued opportunities for learning and self-development, by utilizing LinkedIN learning and studying with management books, and staying abreast of emerging technologies and best practices in the web and cloud development fields, as well as leadership methodologies.
+  - Comprehensively assessing and defining technical requirements, I strategically analyzed the legacy user login experience application with a build versus buy decision.
+Leveraging metrics such as cost and time to release, I effectively presented the information in a consumable manner to leadership, enabling informed decision-making to purchase externally.
+  - Proactively mentoring team members with one-on-one sessions, I facilitated their career progression, resulting in four individuals attaining well-deserved promotions within a year of our collaboration.

 - [Shopify](https://www.shopify.com/) Senior Staff Developer Denver, CO Mar.
   2021 - Jul.
 2021

-  - Participated in the technical effort of a renown music platform company, by spearheading the core backend team as Technical Lead, meticulously crafting and perfecting the GraphQL API utilizing Ruby on Rails, ultimately revolutionizing the system architecture.
+  - Participated in the technical effort by spearheading the core backend team as Technical Lead, meticulously crafting and perfecting the GraphQL API utilizing Ruby on Rails.
-  - Dramatically decreased the rendering duration of developer documentation by a factor of 20, implementing innovative optimization techniques to guarantee a fluid and intuitive user experience.
+  - Dramatically decreased the rendering duration of developer documentation by a factor of 20, implementing innovative caching techniques to guarantee a fluid and intuitive user experience.

 - [VMWare](https://www.vmware.com/) Senior Member of Technical Staff Denver, CO Jan.
 2020 - Jan.
 2021

-  - Rejoined Pivotal as Tech Lead following its acquisition by VMware, significantly impacting the company's technological direction and taking decisive actions to fulfill responsibilities.
+  - Rejoined Pivotal as Tech Lead following its acquisition by VMware (purchased Pivotal), significantly impacting the company's technological direction and taking decisive actions to fulfill responsibilities.
-  - Integrated Golang for feature development, product management, and community maintenance of the Open Source Cloud Foundry platform management tool om, shortening the team’s deployment and product releases from 25 hours to 15 minutes - the fastest within the company.
-  - Formulated CI/CD processes to automate security updates, produce release notes, and facilitate same-day release, ensuring rapid application security measures and speeding-up platform installation by 50%.
+  - Formulated CI/CD processes to automate security updates, produce release notes, and facilitate same-day release, ensuring rapid application security measures and speeding-up platform distribution from 3 days to 15 minutes.
-  - Engaged with the leadership team to provide expertise on latest best practices & technologies and advise on potential process improvement.
+  - Engaged with the leadership team to provide expertise on latest best practices & technologies and recommendations on potential process improvement.
-  - Presented to stakeholders, leveraging storytelling and adapting messages to specific audiences, to ensure understanding and alignment with various stakeholders.
+  - Presented to stakeholders with product and design, leveraging storytelling and adapting messages to specific audiences for understanding and alignment with various stakeholders.

 - [Pivotal Cloud Foundry](https://tanzu.vmware.com/application-service) Staff
   Engineer Denver, CO Dec.
 2014 - Jan.
 2020